Generating and Computing Quantum Periods in Exact WKB: Introduction

 with $V(x)$ a polynomial.
 Applying an ansatz $\psi = e^{\frac{i}{\hbar} \int^x \phi \d{x}}$ leads to the equation

 which can be solved over formal power series

 each term $\phi_r$ is generated recursively from the previous terms.
-A reasonable question is the following: \textit{(1) Is it possible to express $\phi_r$ in closed form?}
+A reasonable question is the following: \textit{Is it possible to express $\phi_r$ in closed form?} Here we show that it is possible to find a closed form expression for each term in the series modulo total derivatives.

-Each term in the series is a differential on the Riemann surface defined by the classical equation of motion $p^2 +V(x) =E$.
-Closed loop integrals of the differentials in series \eqref{eq::WKBseriesZero} are the fundamental objects appearing in `exact quantization conditions.'
+Each term in the series is a differential on the Riemann surface defined by the classical equation of motion $\frac{1}{2}p^2 +V(x) =E$.
+The WKB solutions are resurgent functions with well-characterized Borel singularities \cite{iwaki2014exact,nikolaev2024geometryresurgencewkbsolutions,Delabaere1997ExactSE}.
+The closed loop integrals of the differentials in series \eqref{eq::WKBseriesZero} describe the Stokes phenomena of WKB solutions; as a result, they are the fundamental objects appearing in `exact quantization conditions.'
 Given boundary conditions, the corresponding exact quantization condition encodes the transseries expansion of the spectrum.
-Therefore, a fundamental task in exact WKB analysis of spectra is to evaluate the closed loop integrals
+Therefore, a fundamental task in exact WKB analysis of both solutions and spectra is to evaluate the closed loop integrals

 along the various cycles $\gamma$ of the underlying Riemann surface.

 This task can be simplified.
 From Stokes' theorem, total derivatives integrate to zero.
 It is therefore advantageous to consider the de Rham cohomology of the underlying Riemann surface, as it describes the classes of differentials which are equal modulo total-derivatives.
 Because the first de Rham cohomology group of the Riemann surface is finitely generated, with rank twice the genus of the Riemann surface, it is only necessary to calculate a finite number of integrals.
 The remainder of the work comes from strategically applying integration-by-parts until each term is expressed as a linear combination of the chosen generators.